 Then I thought about what I really wanted to do.
 What I needed was to have a place for all my notes.
 And in case I needed the information, it should be readily available no matter where I was.
 That by using a website other people could benefit from it as well was a nice side effect.
 This website shows my own experiences with the different subjects.
 Especially my work with Linux will be featured, but also other topics will find their place here.

-I chose to build the website on the wordpress bloging software.
 First I was trying to build the website from scratch, and although that would have been loads of fun, the work needed to do this would delay the launch indefinitely.
-I’m using a custom theme to get a look that I am happy with.
-If you are curious I can tell you that the theme comes from styledthemes.com.
+So I decided to use an existing solution and my choice was the wordpress bloging software albeit with a custom theme to get a look that I was happy with.

 Fooling around with computers has been my biggest hobby since the mid 80’s.
 Like a lot of other guys, I started out with a Commodore C64 and worked my way through the Amiga 500 and 1200 to the PC where I’ve kinda been stuck since.
 That was in 1995!